gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Quality_control.md

+---
+sidebar_position: 3
+---

-# Performing quality control
+# Performing basic quality control

-## Running `fastqc`
 There are a set of analyses that can be carried out directly on a FASTQ file to assess the quality of sequencing.
 These include looking for read duplication, assessing GC content, looking for over-represented sequences and the presence of sequence adapters in reads.
+Luckily there are also well-established tools that make running these analyses easy.

 Fortunately there are good software packages to do this for us.
 The one we'll try is called `fastqc` and it can be run as follows.

+## Running `fastqc`

   First make a directory for the output:
 ```
 mkdir fastqc_output
 ```